mitchellh/gon/README.md

 ## Installation

+The easiest way to install `gon` is via [Homebrew](https://brew.sh):

+    $ brew tap mitchellh/gon
+    $ brew install mitchellh/gon/gon

-To install `gon`, download the appropriate release for your platform from the [releases page](https://github.com/mitchellh/gon/releases).
+You may also download the appropriate release for your platform from the [releases page](https://github.com/mitchellh/gon/releases).
 These are all signed and notarized to run out of the box on macOS 10.15+.